 By Khethelo Xulu

-Khethelo Xulu is a masters researcher in medical sciences at the University of Cape Town (UCT), a One Young World ambassador, and an alumnus of UCT Emerging Leaders and SA’s Brightest Young Minds.
-He currently offers career guidance and mentorship to high school students within the Obuka tribal authority outside Empangeni in KwaZulu-Natal.
+Khethelo Xulu is a master’s researcher in medical sciences at the University of Cape Town (UCT); One Young World ambassador; SA’s Brightest Young Minds alumni and UCT Emerging Leaders alumni.
+He currently offers career guidance and mentorship to high school students within the Obuka tribal authority outside Empangeni, KwaZulu-Natal, SA.